-If you've been injured on someone else's property, it is worth speaking with a premises liability lawyer familiar with handling these kinds of cases.
+If you've been injured on someone else's property, it is worth speaking with a premises liability lawyer in Chicago familiar with handling these kinds of cases.
 They will be able to identify if you have grounds for a suit and for what related expenses you may seek compensation.

 Time is of the essence to preserve and obtain possible video or photographic evidence of the accident or the defect.